Free Soloist, Stonemaster, Ground-up Visionary

 kind of granite you can’t muscle through.
 If you don’t resonate with 5.11 slab shit, then you are outta there.

-hands free and place a bolt, so I would tie off a knob and hang from hooks—like they did in Dresden.
-I didn’t want a bolt ladder, so I penalized
+with both hands free and place a bolt, so I would tie off a knob and hang from hooks—like they did in Dresden.
+I didn’t want a bolt ladder, so

 When I onsight-soloed Moratorium [5.11b, four pitches] in Yosemite I wasn’t scared, but I didn’t feel super in control at the